Why AI token spend blows past budgets and how I would cap it with usage limits and metering

 The cheapest path rarely stays the default for long.
 When a stronger model cuts a few minutes from a task, people reach for it again, then again, and the token budget gets eaten by convenience.

 The research brief points to that pattern directly: broader use of Claude, Claude Code, GPT, and Gemini pushed spend up fast, and changing the default model reduced cost by 30%.
-That is the sort of saving that proves model choice matters more than tidy policy slides.
+That is the sort of saving that shows model choice matters more than tidy policy slides.

 API metering lags behind per-request token spikes